zdcthomas/yop.nvim/README.md

 selected either through a motion (ex: `iw` for in a word, `ab` around a bracket, etc), or through a visual selection.

-Some built in operators are
+Some of the most common built in operators are
 - d: delete
 - y: yank
-- c: run selection through an external program and many other fun ones! (run `:h operator` for some lesser known but super useful operators).
+- c: run selection through an external program

+There're tons of less widely known operators too, and they're definitely worth checking out!
+Run [:h operator][operator-help] to learn more.

 ```
-Ok but what does _this_ plugin do
+Ok but what does _this_ plugin do?
 ```

 Normally, defining an operator takes a bit of work, you'll have to get the text